pavankothawade/Aladdin-2D-Game/Team_activity.md

 * Study and implement Design Patterns for Game in Level 1.
 * Work more on graphics and sounds.

+Pavan Kothawade
+* Create user story for the scrolling background for level 2
+* Focus on different backgrounds that can be used in level 2 of the game.
+* Focus on the adavance functionality that can be implemented in background for level 2.
+* Integrate code for level 2 in the game and push it on github.
+* Study and implement the design patterns suitable to my work in game.

 ### What are the current blockers/challenges the team is facing?